 ~Road Trips are as much about the journey as the destination ~

 My love of travelling Australia started with road trips as a child to visit relatives in Far North Queensland.
-Back in the 70’s we would load up the Morris Marina; Mum, Dad, 2 kids and a dog and drive from point A to point B in as short a time as was possible, only driving during daylight hours.
+Back in the 70’s we would load up the Morris Marina; Mum, Dad, 2 kids and a dog and drive from point A to point B in as short a time as was possible.
 To while away the hours we would listen to cassettes, read books and try to snap a few photos with the Kodak instamatic as sights whizzed by.
 We would stay in caravan parks in on-site vans or cabins overnight, then get up early and hit the road again.

 Later with our own children we wanted them to experience the fun and adventure of camping and have the chance to appreciate the magnificent Australian landscape.
 So we took our camper trailer and 2 children on a 7 week trip to Darwin and Central Australia in the early ’90s.
-We were all lucky enough to experience the tropical city of Darwin, ventured into Arnhem Land for a couple of days, saw Kakadu and Litchfield National Parks, camped in Gorges in the West Macdonnell Ranges listening to dingoes howl at night, drove the Mereenie Loop Road through aboriginal lands, camped at Kings Canyon and did the rim walk, visited Uluru and Kata Tjuta.
-From here we went back onto the Stuart Highway before detouring again on the Oodnadatta Track, staying at William Creek and seeing water in Lake Eyre south.
+We were all lucky enough to experience the tropical city of Darwin, ventured into Arnhem Land, saw Kakadu and Litchfield National Parks, camped in Gorges in the West Macdonnell Ranges listening to dingoes howl at night, drove the Mereenie Loop Road through aboriginal lands, camped at Kings Canyon and trekked the rim walk, visited Uluru and Kata Tjuta.
+From here we returned to the Stuart Highway before detouring again on the Oodnadatta Track, staying at William Creek and seeing water in Lake Eyre south.

 My husband and I have travelled along the east coast of Australia, hugged the coast road around Western Australia, travelled extensively through central Australia wound our way along the Great Ocean Road in Victoria and crisscrossed a lot of South Australia.